We are delighted to have secured further funding to extend CADR’s research up until 2025.

-- Engage with the public to ensure that Centre research addresses the needs of the older people, people with dementia and carers as well as the public in general
+- Involve and engage the public to ensure that our research addresses the needs of older people, people living with dementia and carers

-- Develop and further business and clinical links, contributing to the health and wealth of Wales as well as enhancing the Life Science sector.
+- Develop business and clinical links, contributing to the health and wealth of Wales

 CADR is funded by Health and Care Research Wales, Welsh Government, and is a national, multi-faceted virtual organisation comprising several distinct elements.
-The Centre is led by Swansea University, in partnership with Cardiff University and Bangor University.
+The Centre is led by Swansea University, in partnership with Bangor University.

 Environments of Ageing